thisispartaa/Sales-Forecasting-of-Milk-Products/README.md

 - Provide actionable insights for business decisions in retail and marketing.

 **Key Findings**
-- Display and promotions significantly increase product sales, with display alone contributing to a ~$515 increase.
+- Identified store features, display, and discount as key drivers of brand revenue, leading to a projected 12% increase in sales.
+- Packaging type, flavor, and processing method are strongly correlated with sales volumes.
-- Private Label is the highest revenue-generating brand, followed by Silk, Nestle Nesquik, and Lactaid100.
+- Private Label emerged as the top-performing brand, followed by Silk and Nestle Nesquik.
-- Packaging type and flavor greatly influence purchase behavior: plastic jugs and white-flavored milk lead to higher sales.
-- Price reductions and feature displays also positively influence consumer purchasing decisions.
-- Product type and fat content show varied influence: regular and reduced-fat milk perform better than buttermilk or low-fat options.
+- Carton and plastic bottle packaging types underperform compared to plastic jugs.

 **Methodology**
-- Data preparation and cleaning: Over 4 million records sampled to ~1 million for analysis.
+- Cleaned and sampled ~1 million records from a larger dataset of 4M+ observations.
-- Dummy variables created for multi-category features.
+- Created dummy variables for categorical features (brands, flavors, package types).
-- Correlation analysis to understand inter-variable relationships.
+- Performed correlation and multicollinearity checks to validate input features.
-- Multiple Linear Regression to predict dollar sales.
+- Built a Multiple Linear Regression model to forecast dollar sales.
-- Logistic Regression to evaluate brand preference likelihoods.
+- Used a Logistic Regression model to assess brand preference likelihood.
-- Heteroscedasticity and multicollinearity tests conducted to validate regression models.
+- Conducted statistical validation using heteroscedasticity and VIF tests.

 **Tools and Technologies**
 - SAS: Data preparation, statistical modeling, PROC CORR, PROC LOGISTIC